pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "This adventure is made possible by generations of searchers strictly adhering to a simple set of rules: Test ideas by experiment and observation; Build on those ideas that pass the test; Reject the ones that fail; Follow the evidence wherever it leads; And question everything.
 Accept these terms, and the Cosmos is yours."
 --Neil deGrasse Tyson

 "A scholar who cherishes the love of comfort is not fit to be deemed a scholar."
-–Lao Tzu
+--Lao Tzu

 "To know others is to be wise; to know one's self is to be enlightened."
-–Lao Tzu
+--Lao Tzu

 "All warfare is based on deception."
 --Lao Tzu